 Discovering Strengths [Premium]

 How do I develop my strengths?
 How do I develop my strengths in my kids?
 We get asked these two questions a lot.
 It does seem that if you ask people how they found their careers or life’s passions there are twists and turns and there seem to be serendipitous events that make a person take one path vs. the other.
 But it probably is a good idea to have more conscious thought involved with careers or it may be more likely that you (or your child) could end up in an unsatisfying and poorly fitting career.
 HOW DO MIND STRENGTHS FIT INTO THIS PICTURE?
 Dyslexic MIND strengths were the result of surveying this community and comparing them to non-dyslexics.
-It doesn’t mean that they […]
+It doesn’t mean […]

 Legendary Filmmaker David Lean [Premium]